pprevos/hugo-thirdhemisphere/README.md

 - Uses [Bulma CSS](https://bulma.io/), based on the work by [Päktech](https://www.pakstech.com/blog/create-hugo-theme/)
 - Optimised for technical SEO, mimicking the functionality of the [Yoast SEO Wordpress plugin](https://yoast.com/)
 - Optimised for use with [Org-Mode](htttps://orgmode.org/).
+- Control over which additional Javascript and CSS is loaded using page variables.

 The following pages use this theme: